 You can arrive here via a well-developed network of roadways, railways, and airways.
 From Delhi, Mumbai, Kolkata and Bengaluru one has to cover a distance of approximately, 1,100, 1,800, 500, and 2,100 km respectively.
 Listed below are some best routes and modes that you may consider to reach Nalanda.

-By Air.
-Patna Airport is the nearest airport to the Nalanda district.
+Jayprakash Narayan International Airport (PAT), Patna is the nearest airport to the Nalanda district.
 From the airport, one has to cover a distance of approx. 90km to reach Nalanda.
 One may take a taxi, or a bus to reach Nalanda which is a 2 and a half-hour drive away.
 Patna airport is also known as Jay Prakash Narayan International Airport that is well-connected with direct and connecting flights from across the country and abroad.
 You may travel with the following airlines via their direct flights to Nalanda district.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here